jex004/Recipe-Complexity-Report/README.md

 **Significance Level:** 0.05

-**Hypothesis Test Conclusion:** We obtained a p-value of 0.4529.
+**Permutation Test Conclusion:** We obtained a p-value of 0.4529.
 Since this is significantly greater than our significance level of 0.05, we fail to reject the null hypothesis.
 We do not have sufficient evidence to suggest that the missingness of recipe descriptions depends on the year the the recipe was submitted.

+A plot showing the year of recipe submission by missingness of description is shown below.

+<iframe
+  src="assets/missingness_plot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing